sandokim/DeeplearningKnowledge/readme.md

 Shallower layers grasp local information while deeper layers use flters whose receptive felds are much broader that therefore capture global information

-# CMM in Medical Field
+# CNN in Medical Field

 CNNs have been recently used for medical image segmentation.
 Early approaches obtain anatomy delineation in images or volumes by performing patch- wise image classification.
 Such segmentations are obtained by only considering local context and therefore are prone to failure, especially in challenging modalities such as ultrasound, where a high number of mis-classified voxel are to be expected.
 Post-processing approaches such as connected components analysis